inoxio/ansible-role-ispconfig3/README.md

     * `admin_email`: Used for Let's Encrypt's CA authorization.
     * `create_standalone_stop_services`: List of services that should be stopped while certbot creates certificates.
     * `install_from_source`: Set this to true or yes if you want the certbot installation from source instead.
-    * `certs_domains`: A list of domains for which certificates will be created.
+    * `certs`: A list of domains for which certificates will be created.
+        * `domains`: A list of domains that get the same certificate.
+Each domain with its own certificate has to get a new `domains` entry (see example playbook).
     * `staging`: Set this variable to true or yes to create test certificates.
 This is useful if you have to run this role many times on the same IP address, because letsencrypt will queue your request on an ever increasing delay.